sapegin/washingcode-book/manuscript/Naming_is_hard.md

 Here, we have a simple counter function that returns the next counter value.
 The `prev` prefix makes it clear that this value is out of date.

-Similar, when the value is not yet applied and the function either lets us to modify it or prevent the update:
+Similarly, when the value is not yet applied and the function either let’s us to modify it or prevent the update:

 <!--
 class Component {